![]() |

 On both routes, the line was discovered in motion.

 Ground-up climbing is not only an ethical preference.
-It is a way of preserving the relationship between climber and terrain.
+It is a way of preserving the relationship between the climber and terrain.

 Free Climbing as Priority